raspberrypilearning/flower-generator/en/step_6.md

 When there is an image on the Stage that you like, right-click it and then click on **save image as**

-**Note:** on some computers or browsers the options may be different.
+**Note:** on some computers or browsers, the menu option for saving your image may be named differently.

 ![screenshot](images/flower-save-stage.png)